fkie-cad/ipal_transcriber/README.md

 #### Minimizing IPAL messages

 The `ipal-minimize` tool clears the process information (`data` and `state`) from IPAL messages or state files.
-This may be used to safe disk space in case the actual process data is not required.
+This may be used to save disk space in case the actual process data is not required.

 ```bash
 ipal-minimize -h